go-between/musicbox-api/COSTS.md

 # Ever wondered how much it costs to run a software product that's probably vastly different than your own?

 Well wonder no longer.
 Here we'll keep track of our current operating costs.
-Note that AWS charges are made for usage in the preceeding month.
+Note that AWS charges are made for usage in the preceding month.

 # 2020